nazuke/SEOMacroscope/docs/manual/index.md

 If this option is checked, then SEO Macroscope will log and follow links that are on external hosts.

-Please note, this may result in an infinite crawl, or may take an extremely long time to complete.
+Please note, this may result in an infinite crawl, or may otherwise take an extremely long time to complete.

 Use the include/exclude *Task Parameters* to explicitly specify which external hosts you may potentially like to crawl.